ETO Logo

 Patent citations

-• One of the MAC’s sources, Digital Science Dimensions, includes extracted patent citation metadata in addition to extracted article citation metadata.
-This metadata works the same way as the article citation metadata, but tracks citations to and from patents in Digital Science’s patent dataset (the patents themselves are not part of the MAC).
+• One of the MAC’s sources, The Lens, tracks citations from patents in The Lens’s patent dataset to publications in the MAC (the patents themselves are not part of the MAC).

-• We use this metadata to count patent in-citations, out-citations, and in-citation percentiles (i.e., citations by patents) for each MAC article available in Dimensions, using the same basic process as for citations between articles.
+• We use this metadata to count patent in-citations (i.e., citations by patents) and in-citation percentiles for each MAC article available in The Lens, using the same basic process as for citations between articles.

-• Each MAC article is assigned a list of academic subjects at different levels of generality.
+• Each MAC article is assigned general and specific academic subjects.
 For example, an article’s subjects might include medicine (general) or cancer research (specific).

-• We designate the three top-scoring general subjects and six top-scoring specific subjects as the article's overall subjects.
-(This designation is used to identify cluster subjects in the RC Cluster Dataset.)
+• We designate the three top-scoring general subjects and three top-scoring specific subjects as the article's overall subjects.
+These article-level subject identifications are used across many ETO tools - for example, to identify cluster subjects in the RC Cluster Dataset or to generate subject-wide article counts in the Research Almanac.

 • Finally, we designate each article’s highest-scoring general subject as that article’s overall subject.
 This overall subject is used (for example) to generate cluster colors in the Map of Science.

-• Each MAC article is classified as relevant or not to various emerging topics, including AI and certain AI subfields.
+• In addition to academic subjects, each MAC article is classified as relevant or not to certain emerging technology topics, including AI and certain AI subfields.

 Unique identifiers